meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

   ![Range_Mutants_Statistics_Before](images/Range_Mutant_Statistics_Before.png)

   Due to the the Range class containing other methods that are not tested, the overall score is not a very accurate measure of the coverage.
-Below is the coverage of each method calculated manually
+Below is the coverage of each method calculated manually.
+Note: This includes equivalent mutations in order to be consistent with the Pitest scores.

   | Method                                   | Survived | Killed | Total | Coverage % |
   | ---------------------------------------- | -------- | ------ | ----- | ---------- |